Human Rights Inside and Outside

 - International Institute of Social Studies

-The Integrating Normative and Functional Approaches to the Rule of Law and Human Rights (INFAR) Research program at Erasmus School of Law and the International Institute of Social Studies of Erasmus University Rotterdam are hosting a conference on human rights at ISS.
+The Integrating Normative and Functional Approaches to the Rule of Law and Human Rights (INFAR) Research programme at Erasmus School of Law and the International Institute of Social Studies of Erasmus University Rotterdam are hosting a conference on human rights at ISS.

 Human rights are a core normative idea for law, but need to be instrumentalized/mobilized by various actors in order to function.
 What happens when that is done?
 More particularly, what side-effects does the use of human rights by various actors have for human rights as a normative proposition within law and politics?
 Is it possible to pursue human rights within a legal framework while at the same time criticizing the political and social structures that uphold that human rights framework?
 Or should we consider these two dimensions as part and parcel of a viable human rights strategy?